Practice overview

 Insolvency & restructuring

-Jaysen regularly appears in winding up and bankruptcy petitions in the High Court and County Court and has a good knowledge of personal and corporate insolvency.
-He has experience of applications for possession and sale, applications to restrain the advertisement of winding up petitions, applications to set aside statutory demands, applications to extend the appointment of administrators, and applications to annul.
+Jaysen frequently appears in winding up and bankruptcy petitions in the both Insolvency and Companies Court and the County Court and has a good knowledge of personal and corporate insolvency.
+He frequently deals with applications for possession and sale, applications to restrain the presentation and advertisement of winding up petitions, applications to set aside statutory demands, applications to extend the appointment of administrators, and applications to annul.

-- successfully defending a challenge to a trustee’s renumeration and expenses under IR.
-10.134;
+- successfully defending a challenge to a trustee’s remuneration and expenses under IR.10.134;

 - obtaining summary judgment in a claim for breach of directors’ fiduciary duties securing equitable compensation of over £300,000;